 Anyone who wants to prevent trenching and excavation hazards in the workplace can participate in the Stand Down.
 We encourage utility construction, residential, highway construction, plumbers, military, unions, associations, educational institutes, and safety equipment manufacturers to participate.
 Please see the links to the right for materials to use during your Stand Down week.

-Details about next year's TSSD will be released in fall 2020.
+The 2021 TSSD will be held June 14-18, 2021.
 The event traditionally occurs in mid-June, along with June 2021 being declared the second annual "Trench Safety Month".

 The 2020 Trench Safety Stand Down!